 Supervisory disclosure pursuant to EU directive

-The importance of supervisory transparency and accountability has been stressed by the Basel Committee on Banking Supervision as well as by the new European legislation, namely Directive 2013/36/EC of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directive 2006/48/EC and 2006/49/EC (“CRD IV”) and Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (“CRR”).
+The importance of supervisory transparency and accountability has been stressed by the Basel Committee on Banking Supervision as well as by the European legislation, namely Directive 2013/36/EC (external link) of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions, amending Directive 2002/87/EC and repealing Directive 2006/48/EC and 2006/49/EC, as amended (“CRD”) and Regulation (EU) No 575/2013 (external link) of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and amending Regulation (EU) No 648/2012, as amended (“CRR”).

 Article 143(1) and Article 144 of CRD IV stipulates explicit disclosure requirements for national supervisory authorities.
-Technical details regarding disclosure are stipulated by Commission Implementing Regulation (EU) No 650/2014, with the aim of ensuring uniformity and comparability of the disclosed information among the individual Member States of the European Union.
+Technical details regarding disclosure are stipulated by Commission Implementing Regulation (EU) No 650/2014 (external link), as amended by Commission Implementing Regulation 2019/912 (external link) with the aim of ensuring uniformity and comparability of the disclosed information among the individual Member States of the European Union.

-- Supervisory review and evaluation process (SREP) (xls, 47 kB)
+- Supervisory review and evaluation process (SREP) (xlsx, 26 kB)

 - Statistical data

-The tables of information in these sections will be identically implemented on homepages of the national competent authorities of the EU Member States.
-The EBA website will thereby serve as a centralised electronic repository and will allow for quick and easy comparison of the relevant information and statistical data (external link).
+The tables of information in these sections should be identically implemented on homepages of the national competent authorities of the EU Member States.
+The EBA website thereby serves as a centralized electronic repository and allows for quick and easy comparison of the relevant information and statistical data (external link).